 The Loan Amortization Schedule clearly displays the various breakups within the loan structure.
 It contains verticals such as tenure of the loan, EMI amount payable, interest rate and interest amount, principal amount, and other charges.
 A well-arranged glossary of these verticals helps the borrower understand how much loan amount is outstanding and helps the lender track how their investments are performing.

-In instances where the borrower wants to foreclose a loan, the loan amortization schedule proves to be immensely helpful as it helps both the borrower and the lender accurately calculate the amount that needs to be paid.
+When a borrower wants to close a loan, the loan payment schedule is very useful.
+It helps both the borrower and the lender calculate the correct amount that needs to be paid.

 Understanding Personal Loan EMI Calculation Process